 Instructions

-- Add the rice, lentils, passata and the remaining stock, cover and bring to the boil again then simmer for 15 minutes stirring often.
+- Add rice and lentils: Add the rice, lentils, carrots and the rest of the stock.
+Bring to the boil again then lower the heat and simmer for about 8-10 minutes.

 Notes